 When there were no more treatment options left for Shane, we made the ultimate decision to carry on his legacy.
-We decided to donate his tumors to further alveolar rhabdomyosarcoma research.
+We decided to donate his tumor to further alveolar rhabdomyosarcoma research.
 We did this through Dr. Charles Keller at the Children’s Cancer Therapy Development Institute.
-Currently, CC-TDI is where our research funds are allocated.
-We assist in their legacy gift program, helped purchase laboratory equipment, as well as an innovative think tank.
+Currently, cc-TDI is where our research funds are allocated.
+We have supported their CUreFast tumor donation program, helped purchase laboratory equipment, as well as an innovative think tank and funded internships.

 Dr. Charles Keller states: